dariush-saberi/errant/README.md

 If you want to develop ERRANT for other languages, you should mimic the `errant/en` directory structure.
 For example, ERRANT for French should import a merger from `errant.fr.merger` and a classifier from `errant.fr.classifier` that respectively have equivalent `get_rule_edits` and `classify` methods.
 You will also need to add `'fr'` to the list of supported languages in `errant/__init__.py`.

-# Contact

-If you have any questions, suggestions or bug reports, you can contact the authors at:
-christopher d0t bryant at cl.cam.ac.uk
-mariano d0t felice at cl.cam.ac.uk